MMMZZZZ/Syntherrupter/Documentation/Wiki/UI/Simple.md

 A simple press of the *Return* button stops Simple mode and brings the user back to the [Main Menu](Menu.md#readme).

 Keeping the button pressed brings the user back to the [Main Menu](Menu.md#readme), too.
 However, Simple mode won't be stopped.
 It continues to run in the background.
 There are no limitations to this feature.
 Any combination of modes can run simultaneously.

+## Sysex Commands

+Ontime and active outputs can be controller by the [Common Mode Parameters](Custom%20MIDI%20Commands.md#0x20-0x3f-common-mode-parameters) group of the sysex commands.

+Simple mode specific settings are available through the [Simple Mode Parameters](Custom%20MIDI%20Commands.md#0x40-0x5f-simple-mode-parameters) group of the sysex commands.

+The apply mode can be changed using the [UI Settings](Custom%20MIDI%20Commands.md#0x220-0x23f-ui-settings) sysex commands.